wp-plugins/amr-ical-events-list/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.9 =
+*   Prompted by [Jillian's request](http://icalevents.anmari.com/troubleshooting/comment-page-1/#comment-607), the widget's event summary hyperlink with description text is now optional.
+Untick the widget's option and it will give you a leaner widget, with no further information on the event, unless of course you add additional fields via the list type settings.
+*   Fixed a new bug (introduced in last version update - sorry) that shows up with exceptions and modifications.
+Thanks to Georg for advising.
+*   Added the hours parameter similar to months in prior version.
+This is an alternative to days, and months and will override those settings.
+The startdatetime of the listing will be set to the beginning of the hour for consistency with the other parameters.
+*   With hours added, the days parameter has been changed to start with time 00:00:00 (days used to be 24 hours starting from now).
+They will now be clean days, and so the events from earlier in the day will show as history.
+If you wish to stay with only current or future events, then enter the appropriate number of hours (ie: days*24).
+This allows [polyfade and Jaguwar](http://wordpress.org/support/topic/396038) to have their one day calendars (use days=1).

 = Version 2.8 =
 *   Fixed warning html (missing a closing tag) when the url is unavailable and there is still a cached file available.
 *   Tweaked the code in the cacheing area to handle upload folder specs better (I hope).